-This course continues the study of C++ begun in the prerequisite course.
-Students learn the object-oriented features of the language.
+In this course, students will continue the study of C++ by learning the object-oriented features of the language.
 Topics include classes, constructors and destructors, operator overloading, pointers, dynamic allocation of memory, inheritance, polymorphism, file manipulation, templates, and exceptions.
-Prerequisites will be checked on the first day of class.

 CPS 272 Data Structures with C++